Driving licence translation

 Vezo Benvinda

-"I am very pleased with the quality of the work and the speed with which the translation was delivered, the translation was sent to me two days before the date..."
+"I am very satisfied with the quality of the work and the speed with which the translation was delivered, the translation was sent to me two days before the date..."

 ABDERRAHIM

-"Respect of commitments and deadlines with a follow-up of your request in complete security..."
+"Respect for commitments and deadlines, with follow-up of your request in complete security..."

 ALICIA P.

-"Great!
-Very easy and smooth document submission, clear and straightforward pricing.
-Very quick dispatch of the document.
+"Super!
+Filing the document was very easy and straightforward, and the prices were clear and unambiguous.
+Very quick delivery of the document.
 I would recommend and will use them again if necessary."

 MLS

 "The customer service is exceptional.
 Even on Sundays on the Whats App, it's impressive.
-The translation was done accurately and quickly.
-My second order has just been sent :)."
+The translation was done quickly and accurately.
+My second order has just been dispatched :)."

 MINA